Zemun: History

 The Zemun Fortress was the site of the first shots fired during World War I, when the Austro-Hungarian Army shelled the Serbian capital of Belgrade.
 Serbian engineers responded by demolishing the Old Railway Bridge over the Sava River, damaging an Austro-Hungarian Navy patrol boat below.
 During the Serbian campaign at the beginning of World War I, Zemun was briefly occupied by the Royal Serbian Army, and many South Slavs living in the city fled to Serbia.
 The Austro-Hungarian Balkan Army under Oskar Potiorek quickly retook the city and hanged suspected collaborators.
 The city returned to Serbian control on November 5, 1918.
 The town became part of the Kingdom of Serbs, Croats and Slovenes (later Kingdom of Yugoslavia).
 The inter-war period was marked by political struggle between the city gentry (organized into the Radical Party, Democratic Party and the Croatian Peasant Party) and the more socialist parties supported by the ethnic Germans.

 In 1934 two intra-city bus lines were introduced connecting Zemun with the parts of Belgrade, and the general shift of attention towards this issue was supported by the growing Serbian population of Zemun.

 The Zemun airbases originally built in 1927 were an important geostrategic objective in the Axis invasion of April 1941.
 Following the surrender of Yugoslavia that same month, Zemun, along with the rest of Syrmia, was given to the Independent State of Croatia.
 The city was taken from Axis control in 1944, and since then, it is part of the Serbian region known as Central Serbia.
-The city is now home to the Air force command building, a monumental edifice, situated at 12 Аvijatičarski Square in Zemun, Belgrade.
+The city is now home to the Air force command building, a monumental edifice, situated at 12 Avijatičarski Square in Zemun, Belgrade.